thesombady/cbook/README.md

 # cbook
-cbook, pronounised as contact book, is a simple, yet effective terminal addressbook.
+Cbook, pronounised contact book, is a simple, yet effective terminal addressbook.
 Fetching mail addresses has never been easier.
 It’s written in Python for adaptability, and flexibility.

 ## Getting started